mbrezu/Shovel/advanced.md

 error.

-The first process to finish will reach the `@wait` statement. `@wait` takes PIDs as arguments and returns only when all the processes associated with the PIDs have called `@finish`.
+The first process to finish will reach the `@wait` statement. `@wait` is called with an array of PIDs and returns only when all the processes associated with the PIDs have called `@finish`.
 It returns a hash containing (PID, finish-argument) pairs representing the results from the branches.
 When `@wait` returns, only the process in which `@wait` returned is still active, the others have been discarded and their PIDs marked as free.

-`@wait` creates a set out of the PIDs passed as arguments and checks if there is a 'fork record' (see above) containing the same set of child PIDs.
+`@wait` creates a set out of the PIDs passed as arguments and checks if there is a 'fork record' in the list of 'active fork records' (see above) containing the same set of child PIDs.
 If there is none, an error is thrown.
 If there is, that 'fork record' is thrown away and the PID of the current process is changed to the parent PID recorded in the 'fork record'.
 The former PID of the current process is freed.
-Matching child PID sets for `@fork` and `@wait` pairs these calls thus preventing accidental branch joins.
+Matching child PID sets for `@fork` and `@wait` in this way pairs these calls thus preventing accidental branch joins.
 Patching the current PID makes nested forks work (if the parent branch is a child in another `@fork` call, it needs to have the PID assigned by that `@fork` call when it calls `@finish` in order to be marked as finished).

 Patching the current PID means that one should not rely on the PIDs being constant.
 This should not be a problem, as from the ShovelScript